Samsung/tizen-docs/docs/application/dotnet/guides/app-management/data-control.md

 ```

-**Note**: In your Consumer application, you will need to pass your `providerid` that you defined in Provider `tizen-manifest.xml` to Consumer constructor method.
+[!NOTE]: In your Consumer application, you must pass your `providerid` that is defined in the Provider `tizen-manifest.xml` to the Consumer constructor method.
 You need to pass `providerid` + `.dll`.
-So for provided sample `tizen-manifest.xml`, you would need to pass:
+So for the provider `sample tizen-manifest.xml`, you need to pass:
 ```
 "http://org.tizen.example.ProviderSample/datacontrol/provider/Test.dll"
 ```